Mountain Grove Bandstand

-Mountain Grove Bandstand is a historic bandstand located in the town square at Mountain Grove, Wright County, Missouri.
+Mountain Grove Bandstand is a historic bandstand located in the town square in Mountain Grove, Missouri, United States.
 It was built in 1915, and is a stucco covered American Craftsman style open bandstand.
 It is a small square structure measuring 14 feet, 3 inches, on a side.
 It was dedicated by Vice President Thomas R. Marshall.

 It was listed on the National Register of Historic Places in 1989.